-The Firefighters' Pension Schemes for uniformed staff -
+The Firefighters' Pension Schemes for uniformed staff

 These are unfunded schemes, meaning that there are no investment assets built up to meet their liabilities.
 These liabilities now reside in a local pensions fund into which pension contributions are made and from which pensions are paid.
-An original scheme commenced in 1992, and an additional scheme in 2006, with both being administered through one fund.
-The Authority currently pays an employer's contribution of 21.3% of employees' pensionable pay into the fund in respect of the 1992 scheme, and 11% in respect of the 2006 scheme.
+An original scheme commenced in 1992.
+An additional scheme commenced in 2006 and a further Modified version of this scheme commenced in 2014, with all three being administered through one fund.
+The Authority currently pays an employer's contribution of 21.3% of employees' pensionable pay into the fund in respect of the 1992 and 2006 Modified Scheme's, and 11% in respect of the 2006 scheme.
 The balance on the local pensions account is funded by Government grant.

-Firefighters' Injury Schemes -
+Firefighters' Injury Scheme

 Under the Firefighters' Compensation Scheme (England) Order 2006, a firefighter receives an injury award where they have retired and are permanently disabled because of an injury received in the execution of their duty.
 Under IAS19 the Authority is required to account for contingent future injury benefits.
-The liability is based on an estimate of future benefits earned by members, and movements in this liability are treated in the same way as for the Firefighters' pension schemes.
+The liability is based on an estimate of future benefits earned by members, and movements in this liability are treated in the same way as for the Firefighters' Pension Schemes.

-The impact of these three pension schemes is identified in the revenue account and balance sheet.
+The impact of these three pension schemes and the Firefighters' Injury Scheme is identified in the revenue account and balance sheet.

-The change in net pensions liability is analysed into the following components: Service cost comprising:
+The change in net pension's liability is analysed into the following components:

+Service cost comprising:

-- current service cost the increase in liabilities as a result of years of service earned this year allocated in the Comprehensive Income and Expenditure Statement to the services for which the employees worked - past service cost the increase in liabilities as a result of a scheme amendment or curtailment whose effect relates to years of service earned in earlier years debited to the Surplus or Deficit on the Provision of Services in the Comprehensive Income and Expenditure Statement as part of Non Distributed Costs - net interest on the net defined benefit liability (asset) i.e. net interest expense for the Authority the change during the period in the net defined benefit liability (asset) that arises from the passage of time charged to the Financing and Investment Income and Expenditure line of the Comprehensive Income and Expenditure Statement this is calculated by applying the discount rate used to measure the defined benefit obligation at the beginning of the period to the net defined liability (asset) at the beginning of the period taking into account any changes in the net defined benefit liability (asset) during the period as a result of contribution and benefit payments.
+- Current service cost the increase in liabilities as a result of years of service earned this year - allocated in the Comprehensive Income and Expenditure Statement to the services for which the employees worked. - Past service cost the increase in liabilities as a result of a scheme amendment or curtailment whose effect relates to years of service earned in earlier years debited to the Surplus or Deficit on the Provision of Services in the Comprehensive Income and Expenditure Statement as part of Non Distributed Costs. - Net interest on the net defined benefit liability (asset) i.e. net interest expense for the Authority - the change during the period in the net defined benefit liability (asset) that arises from the passage of time charged to the Financing and Investment Income and Expenditure line of the Comprehensive Income and Expenditure Statement - this is calculated by applying the discount rate used to measure the defined benefit obligation at the beginning of the period to the net defined liability (asset) at the beginning of the period - taking into account any changes in the net defined benefit liability (asset) during the period as a result of contribution and benefit payments.